kylemclaren/elasticsearch-ruby-connection-test/README.md

 Minimal, dockerized Ruby application for testing connectivity/credentials to Elastic Cloud

 ### Configuration
-Add you Cloud ID, API Key ID and API Key to `connect.rb`.
+Add your Cloud ID, API Key ID and API Key to `connect.rb`.

 More info on authentication to Elastic Cloud can be found in the official docs [here](https://www.elastic.co/guide/en/elasticsearch/client/ruby-api/current/connecting.html#auth-ec)